Nenkai/gt-modding-hub/docs/ps3/other/optimal_setup.md

 *  `<Game_Code>` with the target game code i.e BCES00569
 * `<Output_Path>` with the output packed files.

-## Other Tips
+---

+!!! tip "Extra Tips"
     * Consider plugging your PS3 to your PC through Ethernet to speed up sending files.
 This [guide](https://gbatemp.net/threads/how-to-have-very-fast-ftp-ps3-cfw-dex-cex.441180/) is helpful.
     * Consider investing in a capture card, like an Elgato.
 This will allow you to preview your PS3 in its own window so you don't have to keep moving around.
     * Consider using a second screen/monitor for the PS3 if above is not possible.
     * If above is still not possible, consider using an HDMI Switch.
-* RPCS3 can be helpful for anything that is not in-race mods (due to desyncs).
+    * RPCS3 can be helpful for anything that is not in-race mods on GT6 (due to [desyncs](https://github.com/RPCS3/rpcs3/issues/10882)).